morinted/Bozzy/AnalysisReport.md

 Some requirements are non-functional.
 E.g. the system must be scalable and support a 24*7 usage.
 Or the system must be usable by novice users.
 For each of these, describe your strategy for addressing them:

-### The system must be able to load filter and sort several thousand dictionaries entries at a time
 a) from a design point of view (how do you plan to design and build the system to address the requirement) and

 b) from a testing point of view (how do you plan to verify that the requirement is met).

+### Performance

+The system must be able to load several thousand dictionary entries and display entries in a table.
+Largest example data dictionary we have has roughtly 140,000 dictionary entries.

-### The system must be useable for novice users
+The system must be usable for novice users.
-a) from a design point of view (how do you plan to design and build the system to address the requirement) and

-b) from a testing point of view (how do you plan to verify that the requirement is met).
+The system must be reliable when it comes to backing up dictionaries.

+## Design

+The system must be maintainable and verifiable for future use in the open steno project community.
+One of the big issues is lack of documentation, which makes it hard for people to feel like continuing a project since so much effort is needed in understanding the application

+## Adaption

+The system must be portable on windows and max osx computers

+They system must be interoperable with other steno applications

 ## High Level Architecture (2-3 Pages)